José Inés Dávila’s decree núm. 10

 (1) that the government’s títulos de crédito and banknotes from legally authorised banks of issue were to be of forced circulation and legal tender for any amount.

 (2) that certain other issues should be legal circulation, provided they were revalidated in accordance with this decree.
-These were to be of forced circulation but only for denominations up to twenty pesos: denominations about twenty pesos would only be of forced circulation in transactions above five hundred pesos.
+These were to be of forced circulation but only for denominations up to twenty pesos: denominations above twenty pesos would only be of forced circulation in transactions above five hundred pesos.

 These issues were: